Q: How do I know if I'm a transfer student?

 Q: When and how do I change my NPC degree plan?

-A: If you change from one degree plan to another, it's very important that you complete and submit the Student Academic Plan Change Form to reflect your new intended degree plan.
-The change form is available in Enrollment Services and must be submitted to the NPC Registrar.
+A: If you change from one degree plan to another, it's very important that you complete and submit the Online Student Academic Plan Change Form to reflect your new intended degree plan.
+The Student Academic Plan Change Form can also be printed and submitted to the Registrar's office.

 Q: Where can I find transfer checklists and information about transfer advising, scholarships,